WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 Penstemon

 openings.
 Summer.
-Penstemon strictus is showy and very common in Pinyon-Juniper woods and lower montane elevations often appearing in large colonies.
-It blooms for many weeks and is, in many areas of the Four Corners, the most common Penstemon.
-It is one-to-three feet tall; has few, narrow, pointed, opposite leaves along the stem; and its numerous purple flowers (ranging from intensely deep purple to pale lavender) are mostly on one side of the stem.
-Penstemon strictus is always abundant on Prater Ridge and even in 2001 after the extensive fire of the summer of 2000, the plant bloomed profusely.
-In 2005, when this photograph was taken, the fire-hardened soils were returning to normal and heavy winter and spring moisture produced an amazing bloom of Penstemon Strictus -- and many other flowering plants on Prater Ridge.
-"Strictus", from the Latin for straight, perhaps refers to the leaf or to the very straight stems -- which often do lean, though. |
+Penstemon strictus is showy, very common, and often appears in large colonies in Pinyon-Juniper woods and lower montane elevations.
+It blooms for many weeks and is, in many areas of the Four Corners, the most common and conspicuous Penstemon.
+It grows from one-to-three feet tall; has few, narrow, pointed, opposite stem leaves; and its numerous stems with numerous purple flowers (ranging from intensely deep purple to pale lavender-purple) are mostly secund, i.e.,wrapped to one side of the stem.
+Penstemon strictus is always abundant on Mesa Verde's Prater Ridge Trail and even in 2001 after the extensive fire of the summer of 2000, the plant bloomed profusely.
+In 2005, when this photograph was taken, the fire-hardened soils were returning to normal and heavy winter and spring moisture produced an amazing bloom of Penstemon strictus -- and many other flowering plants on Prater Ridge.
+"Strictus", from the Latin for "straight" or "upright", perhaps refers to the leaf or to the very straight stems -- which often, however, actually lean. |

 |